Butternut squash soup from scratch is a classic fall favorite!

 2. Drizzle butternut squash with olive oil and sprinkle salt and pepper inside.
-Place face down on baking sheet.
+Place face down on a baking sheet.

 3. Bake for 45 minutes.
 The butternut squash will brown and caramelize.

-4. Melt butter in a large soup pot and add in chopped shallot.
+4. Melt butter in a large soup pot and add chopped shallot.
 Allow to cook for about 5 minutes before adding in garlic.
 Continue to cook shallots and garlic for about 1 minute, then place cooked vegetables in a stand blender.

 4. Use a spoon to scoop out the insides of the butternut squash after it has cooled down.
 Add the inside filling into the blender with the cooked vegetables.
-Also add syrup, nutmeg, vanilla extract, salt and pepper into the blender.
+Also add syrup, nutmeg, vanilla extract, salt, and pepper into the blender.
 Last, pour in the bone broth.

-5. Close and secure lid, blend until creamy texture is reached.
+5. Close and secure lid, blend until a creamy texture is reached.
 Adding in small amounts of more bone broth will help your soup to “thin out” more if you want a thinner consistency.

 6. This step is optional, but I prefer pouring the soup from the blender back into the original large soup pot and allow to simmer for about 20 minutes on low.
-Feel free to add in more salt, pepper and or butter to taste.
+Feel free to add in more salt, pepper, and or butter to taste.